cwyner/JIB-4342-RamblinRecyclers/README.md

 - Map view

 ### Bug Fixes
-- Fixed "loading" icon bug from v0.1.0, now shows message "No events scheduled for today" when day is empty.
+- Fixed "loading" icon bug from v0.1.0, now shows message "No events scheduled for today" when day is empty
 - Added header (i.e. icon with yyyy-dd-mm) to weekly preview for user convenience

 ### Known Issues